sericks007/cognitive-toolkit-docs/articles/Speech/Home.md

 ## Speech to text (speech recognition)
 The *Speech to Text* API *transcribes* audio streams into text that your application can display to the user or act upon as command input.
 The *Speech To Text* API provides developers an easy way to integrate Microsoft speech reconition technologies into their applications.

-* Supports many spoken languages in multiple dialects.
+* Support many spoken languages in multiple dialects.
 For the full list of supported languages in each recognition mode, see [Recognition Languages](api-reference-rest/bingvoicerecognition.md#recognition-language).
-* Applies powerful speech recognition technolgoies that are used by Cortana, Office Dictation, Office Translator, and other Microsoft products.
+* Leverage powerful speech recognition technolgoies that are used by Cortana, Office Dictation, Office Translator, and other Microsoft products.
-* Supports multiple recognition modes to enable optimized results in different user scenarios.
+* Multiple recognition modes to enable optimized results in different user scenarios.
 The *Speech to Text* APIs currently support *interactive*, *conversation*, and *dictation* mode.
 * Real-time continuous recognition.
 The *Speech to Text* supports client to receive the interim recognition results of the words that have been recognized so far.
 The speech service also supports end-of-speech detection.
-* Supports capitalization and punctuation, masking profanity, and text normalization.
+* Support capitalization and punctuation, masking profanity, and text normalization.
 * Integration with language understanding.
 Besides converting the input audio into text, the *Speech to Text* provides applications an additional capability to understand what the text means.
 It uses the [Language Understanding Intelligent Service(LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Home) to extract intents and entities from the recognized text.
-* Provides both REST and client libraries for running on various platforms (Windows, Android, iOS) using different languages (C#, Java, JavaScript, ObjectiveC).
+* Provide both REST and client libraries for running on various platforms (Windows, Android, iOS) using different languages (C#, Java, JavaScript, ObjectiveC).

-Developers can choose use either [REST](GetStarted/GetStartedREST) or [Microsoft Speech Client Libraries](GetStarted/GetStartedClientLibraries) to access APIs for coverting speech to text.
+Developers can choose either [REST API](GetStarted/GetStartedREST) or [Microsoft Speech Client Libraries](GetStarted/GetStartedClientLibraries) to access Microsoft speech to text services.

 | Use cases | [REST](GetStarted/GetStartedREST) | [Client Libraries](GetStarted/GetStartedClientLibraries) |
 |-----|-----|-----|